|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 Students wishing to undertake the certificate should be aged 18 or over.
 You will need to have at least a Level 1 qualification in literacy as you will be expected to write answers for assessment purposes.

-You will be allocated your own study pack and have a personal tutor who you can contact throughout your studies.
+You will be added to our Equal platform, where you will be able to access all the learning resources and assessments to complete.
+You will be allocated your own personal tutor who you can contact throughout your studies.
 You will be required to work through a series of tasks and activities designed to reinforce the learning process and demonstrate your knowledge.
-(This qualification is also available on-line).
+Your personal tutor will then assess your work and provide you with constructive feedback for each unit.

 A fresh start